JasonJWilliamsNY/datadescription-genomics/index.md

-## Learning Objectives for the entire set of Data Carpentry Genomics Lessons
+## Learning objectives for the entire set of Data Carpentry genomics lessons

 Lessons introduce and reinforce basic skills in the Unix shell and R, and are **designed for learners with no programming experience.** The general topics and skills covered include: